-Per ford contributes £4.7bn to per head is £30,800, the fifth highest Gross Value Added (GVA) per capita of any City in the UK, and significantly higher than the national average of £20,300.
+coxford contributes £4.7bn to the national economy.
+Its GVA per head is £30,800, the fifth highest Gross Value Added (GVA) per capita of any City in the UK, and significantly higher than the national average of £20,300.
 Its success is therefore essential to the sub-region and wider success of the UK economy, and it regularly has the top rankings as a successful place to grow (Demos/PWC).